 Within live streaming itself, the platform offers a breadth of options, as well as the ability to stream securely inside an organization or stream to large audiences publicly.

-- VIDIZMO utilizes leading technologies such as the compatible HLS protocol, adaptive bitrate streaming, transcoding, CDNs, and eCDNs to ensure smooth playback on all devices under all bandwidth conditions.
+- VIDIZMO utilizes leading technologies such as the compatible HLS protocol, adaptive bitrate streaming, transcoding, and CDN to ensure smooth playback on all devices under all bandwidth conditions.

-- Live streaming support for online meetings on Zoom, CIsco Webex, etc. through RTMP.
+- You can Live stream online meetings through Zoom, Cisco Webex, etc. through RTMP.

 - It offers live chat, Q&A, and interactive elements such as quizzes, handouts, and surveys.